 To help protect your entire family from preventable diseases, ensure everyone is up-to-date on their vaccinations.

 Still need more information on the benefits of vaccines?
-Check out these videos from our experts.
+Check out these community immunity (also known as herd immunity).